AryanT10/TASK_TRACKER-React/README.md

 Components directory contains the various components used in the application:

-  ->header.js handles the header display of the application ->Tasks.js manages the tasks display
+  ->header.js handles the header display of the application.

+  ->Tasks.js manages the tasks display

-  ->AddTask.js provides functionality to add a task ->Task.js provides functionality to display a single task ->Button.js is a reusable button component
+  ->AddTask.js provides functionality to add a task

+  ->Task.js provides functionality to display a single task

+  ->Button.js is a reusable button component

 # Technology Stack
-->React
-->React-Icons
+•React
+•React-Icons